mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Test red detector with glue after flight
 - [ ] Research off-the-shelf DAQ systems with stats that we need
 - [ ] Implement interrupts on the MAXIQ board
+- [ ] Check if the attenuation makes sense given the thickness of the lead hat and the energies of the gamma rays
+- [ ] Continue the downsampling tests, check with Tanya what might be going wrong

 ## In Progress